Josemi/SSRotF/README.md

 This method is based on the impurity calculation described in:
 > Levatić, J., Ceci, M., Kocev, D., & Džeroski, S. (2017).
 Semi-supervised classification trees.
 Journal of Intelligent Information Systems, 49, 461–486.
 [Springer](https://doi.org/10.1007/s10844-017-0457-4).

+### 🔹 RandomForestSSL.py
+Implementation of a semi-supervised Random Forest with SSLTree.

 ### 🔹 experiments.py
 This script provides the *experimental framework* for evaluating SSRotF and comparing it with other models: